 Waiving the Student Health Insurance Plan

 Students enrolled in a comparable health insurance plan may be eligible to waive the Student Health Insurance Plan.
 Waivers must be completed by the appropriate deadline or the charges will remain on the term bill.
-The deadline to waive is September 30, 2020 for the fall term (or full academic year), and by January 31, 2021 for the spring term.
+Please see the UHS website for appropriate waiver deadline information.

 Visit the Harvard University Student Health Program for detailed information on policies, benefits, limitations, and exclusions.